PBCWUD Presents: What is Backflow Prevention? - YouTube

 PBCWUD recognizes only State or County-licensed plumbing contractors and their employees that are a

 Certified Backflow Prevention Technician (CBPT) for the installation and maintenance of potable backflow prevention assemblies.
+New and replacement installations of backflow prevention assemblies must be permitted through the appropriate municipality's Building Department as determined by the property control number.

 Where should a backflow prevention assembly be located?